TobTheRock/vscode_cpp_codegen/README.md

 * Updating existing header files is not supported
 * `using` statements are not evaluated
 * `struct`s are not supported
-* Generated source definitions for nested classes is missing the outer class name
 * Newly created folders are not detected for selection until reloading VS-Code window
 * cast operator not serialized properly
 * friend declarations parsed wrongly

 ## Possible features in future
-* Add config toggle for name space generation around/before definitions
-* Generating only for selected text ranges
+* Generating code only for selected text ranges
 * Prettifing the generated output
 * more configuration possibilities (e.g. for namespaces)
 * Generating abstract factories